kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 aggregated ClusterNetworkPolicy `Deny` rules, followed by aggregated ClusterNetworkPolicy `Allow` rules, followed by NetworkPolicy rules in all Namespaces.
-As such, the `Authorize` rules have the highest precedence, which in most cases shall only be used to provide exceptions to deny-all rules by authorizing traffic from/to well-known entities.
+As such, the `Authorize` rules have the highest precedence, which in most cases shall only be used to provide exceptions to deny-all rules and authorize traffic from/to well-known entities.

 ClusterNetworkPolicy `Deny` rules are useful for administrators to explicitly